go8n/athenaeum/README.md

 ### Other ways

-Find libre games and create flatpak configs and submit them to flathub.
+Find libre games, create flatpak manifests for them and submit them to flathub.

-A good place to start is LibreGameWiki.
+A good place to start finding games is LibreGameWiki.

 https://libregamewiki.org/List_of_games